Applies to England and Wales

 A debtor must have at least one qualifying debt owed to a creditor, and this must be included in the application.
 The debtor must tell the debt adviser about all of the debts they know about and give them the contact details they have for each creditor.
 If they know about a debt collection agent acting on a creditor’s behalf, they might also give the debt adviser those details.
 This does not change the legal standing of either the agent or the creditor.

 2.6 Qualifying debts

-Debts included in a breathing space must be qualifying debts.
+Debts or liabilities included in a breathing space must be qualifying debts as defined by the regulations.
 Debts are any sum of money owed by the debtor to you, while liabilities are any obligation on the debtor to pay money to you.
-Most debts are likely to be qualifying debts.
+Most debts and liabilities are likely to be qualifying debts.
 These will include: